Oil and gas industry in India: Electricity generation

 Crude oil and natural gas are the second and third largest sources of electricity generated in India, after coal.
 Crude oil accounted for 10.34% and natural gas accounted for 8.7% of the total electricity produced in 2017–18.
 As of 31 March 2021, the installed capacity of gas-based power plants in India was 24,924 MW, accounting for 6.5% of the total installed capacity.

-Most of these gas-based power plants are not working due to shortage of natural gas.
+Most of these gas-based power plants are not working due to shortage of natural gas and the fact that imported liquid natural gas (LNG) was too expensive for power generation.
+The break-even price for switching from imported coal to LNG in electricity generation was estimated to be approximately US6 $/MMBtu (thermal energy).
+The Indian government has taken steps to enhance power generation from gas-based power plants by waiving import duties and taxes.

 Diesel is a minor source for electricity generation in India.
 The total installed capacity of diesel-based power plants in utility sector of India is 927.89 MW accounting for a mere 0.3% of total installed capacity.

 Excluding the utility sector DG sets, there are more than 90,000 MW DG sets (above 100 kVA capacity range) installed for back up power needs which is nearly 36% of the total installed capacity in utility sector of India.
 In addition, there are innumerable DG sets of capacity less than 100 kVA to cater to emergency power needs during the power outages in all sectors such as industrial, commercial, domestic and agriculture.

 India's electricity sector consumed 24.28% of the natural gas produced in the country in 2016–17.
 Moreover, at least one KL per GW×h (nearly 1 Mt per year) of fuel oil is consumed as secondary fuel by coal fired power plants for start-up and low-load operations.

+Earlier, natural gas use in power generation was thought to be a bridge fuel as it emits far less CO2 (below 50%) when compared to coal use in power generation until renewable power become economical.
+Renewable power generation is already cheaper than coal and gas fueled power generation in India.

+Now the bridge fuel concept is no more valid and existing gas-based generation needs to compete with the coal-based generation when there is no adequate renewable power generation (including storage and peaking type hydropower).
+The problem of stranded assets/capacity is more deep-rooted for gas-based power plants than that of the coal-based power plants as coal is far cheaper than natural gas in India.